FAQ/Parent and Skater Resource page

 Figure skating and injury prevention

 A: Figure skating is a high impact sport with the hardest affected areas being the joints, tendons and muscle tissue of ankles, legs, back and shoulders.
 Plus, ice is a very hard surface, and skaters fall, a lot.

-Injuries can be minimised by wearing the correct equipment, warming up and cooling down properly, and educating themselves about on-ice etiquette.
-All of this will be discussed further below.
+Injuries can be minimized by wearing the correct equipment, warming up and cooling down properly, and educating themselves about on-ice etiquette.

 If you suspect your skater has been injured, please seek appropriate medical advice.
 It is a good idea for skaters to have regular check-ups with a Family Doctor, and many skaters regularly visit massage therapists, physiotherapists and other medical experts.

 A: Skaters should arrive at the arena with plenty of time for warming up and putting skates on.
 For many skaters, this means 30 minutes before on-ice time.
 Your coach will be able to recommend warm up routines, and there are plenty of videos on-line that your skater can look up.

 Basically, the skater should warm up the muscles and joints before getting on the ice.
 Once the skater gets on the ice, they should skate to continue to warm up, to prepare for more focused skills and on-ice work.

 Once the skater leaves the ice it is important to cool down and stretch to release the acids built up in the muscle tissue.

 A: Skate Ontario has a Concussion Policy which all skaters competing in Ontario must read and acknowledge.
 This covers the identification of a concussion, removal from activity, and return to activity protocols.
 Details of this policy and documentation needed for return to play following a diagnosis can be found here: Skate Ontario Concussion Policy